petrannce/Python_practicals/README.md

 1. Happy Women's Day → Generate a Women's Day message in Python.
 2. Women's Day → Another Women's Day script.
+3. Eid Mubarak → Eid Mubarak using Python

-3. More event-based scripts coming soon...
+NB: More event-based scripts coming soon...

 How to Use